 Store frosted cookies in the refrigerator.
 Serve cookies cold.

-In the bowl of a stand mixer with a paddle attachment, combine the butter and sugar.
+In the bowl of a stand mixer with a paddle attachment, combine the butter, sugar, and salt.

 Start mixing on low speed until the sugar is incorporated with the butter.
 Increase the mixing speed to high and beat until smooth and fluffy, about 2 minutes.